google/tracing-framework/docs/call_tracing.md

 Caveats:

-* Only one Javascript file on a page can be instrumented this way right now.
+* Only one JavaScript file on a page can be instrumented this way right now.
 If you need more use the proxy below.

 ## Automatic Instrumentation

-By running a tiny proxy server and using a Chrome extension it's possible to automatically instrument all Javascript sources on a page automatically.
+By running a tiny proxy server and using a Chrome extension it's possible to automatically instrument all JavaScript sources on a page automatically.

 Flow: